Julius Eastman rehearsing Peter Maxwell Davies’s Eight Songs for a Mad King.

 - Was Julius Eastman’s outspoken and outrageous gay aesthetic an affront to the restrained, abstract, zen-influenced aesthetic of John Cage (who was also openly gay)?

 - Does race play a part in these different constructions of gay identity?
+In other words, was John Cage, as a white gay man, offended by Julius Eastman’s black gayness?

 Two pages from Song Books by John Cage.

 Because of creative differences and personal difficulties, he later resigned from the faculty of SUNY-Buffalo and moved to New York to work as a freelancer.
-There, hw descended into mental illness, addiction, and homelessness, and he went back to Buffalo, where he died at the age of 49 of heart failure.
+There, he descended into mental illness, addiction, and homelessness, and he went back to Buffalo, where he died at the age of 49 of heart failure.
 During his dark last days, he told a fellow composer that

 the music he had made reflected an ‘inconsistent period,’ best forgotten, and it nearly was.
 When Eastman died, only a few recordings of his powerful singing were available, and none of his compositions.